Innocent-Traitor/ICTGameJam/Notes.md

 Weapons -
-Sword - A basic slash in front of the player, each upgrade will increase damage and amount of slashes Bow - Will randomly shoot towards an enemies in a cone, each upgrade increases arrows and damage Crossbow - Aimed projectile that will pierce, each upgrade does more pierce and damage Fire Staff - Will bring down DoT entities that will stay on the field for a few seconds and deal damage, each upgrade will increase amount and length
+Bow - Will randomly shoot towards enemies, each upgrade increases arrows and damage Crossbow - Aimed projectile that will pierce, each upgrade does more pierce and damage Fire Staff - Will bring down DoT entities that will stay on the field for a few seconds and deal damage, each upgrade will increase amount and length
 Barrel of Sludge - Will spill sludge slowing down enemies and doing DoT, each upgrade will improve AoE size and damage